mfkiwl/RxInfer.jl/README.md

 ![Coin Flip](docs/src/assets/img/coin-flip.svg?raw=true&sanitize=true "Coin-Flip readme results")

 # Where to go next?
-There are a set of [examples](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) available in `RxInfer` repository that demonstrate the more advanced features of the package.
-Alternatively, you can head to the [documentation][docs-stable-url] that provides more detailed information of how to use `RxInfer` to specify more complex probabilistic models.
+There are a set of [examples](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) available in the `RxInfer` repository that demonstrate the more advanced features of the package.
+Alternatively, you can head to the [documentation][docs-stable-url] which provides more detailed information of how to use `RxInfer` to specify more complex probabilistic models.

 See also:
 - [`ReactiveMP.jl`](https://github.com/biaslab/ReactiveMP.jl)